ST10194321/CentsibleTest/README.md

 1. **Register / Login**
    - On first launch, tap **Register** to create an account with a username and password.
    - Afterwards, use **Login** to access your dashboard.
+   - Users can log in using biometrics (fingerprint) once they have signed up

 2. **Create a Budget Category**
    - Navigate to **Categories** from the bottom menu.